 The net proceeds from the Listing will be utilised in accordance with the proposed applications set out under the section headed "Future plans and use of proceeds" in the Prospectus.
-The table below sets out the proposed applications of the net proceeds and actual usage up to 31 March 2019:
+The table below sets out the proposed applications of the net proceeds and actual usage up to 31 March 2020:

-Actual usage up to Proposed 31 March Application 2019 % utilised
+Actual usage up to

+Proposed 31 March

-HK\$ million HK\$ million
+Application HK\$ million 2020 HK\$ million % utilised

 - Acquiring a property as a warehouse, workshop and

-showroom (Note 1) 29.9 - 0.0%
+showroom (Note 1) 29.9 0.0%

-Repayment of bank borrowings 27.8 27.8 100.0%
+- Repayment of bank borrowings 27.8 27.8 100.0%

-- Expanding capacity to undertake more projects 14.0 0.7 5.0%
+- Expanding capacity to undertake more projects 14.0 9.3 66.4%

-- Expanding and strengthening the manpower 7.4 1.6 21.6%
+- Expanding and strengthening the manpower 7.4 3.8 51.4%

-- Refurbishment of the offices 5.1 3.4 66.7%
+- Refurbishment of the offices 5.1 3.9 76.5%

-- Upgrading the information technology and
+- Upgrading the information technology and project

-project management systems 2.8 - 0.0%
+management systems 2.8 - 0.0%

 - General working capital 9.4 9.4 100.0%

-96.4 42.9 44.5%
+96.4 54.2 56.2%

-Note 1: The Group has considered potential acquisition of certain properties during the year.
-In the meanwhile, the Group also considered the impact of the US-China Trade War on the Hong Kong property market and economy.
-Due to the uncertainties in Hong Kong's property market and economy, the Group has rented a premise for showroom purpose from an independent third party after the year ended 31 March 2019 with a term of 2 years, instead of purchasing a premise at this moment.
+Note 1: The Group has considered potential acquisition of certain properties but yet to identify any suitable target during the year.
+In the meanwhile, the Group also considered the impact of the COVID-19 pandemic and the US-China trade conflict on the Hong Kong property market and economy.
+Due to the uncertainties in Hong Kong's property market and economy, the Group has rented a premise for marketing purpose from an independent third party during the year ended 31 March 2020 with a term of 3 years, and rental expense and decoration of approximately HK\$0.6 million has been used on the premise.
+At the same time, the Group is closely monitoring the property market and will acquire a property once the Group has identified a suitable target with reasonable price.

-The Group remains cautious in selecting a suitable property with reasonable price.
+The Group remains cautious in selecting properties for acquisition to ensure suitability and with reasonable pricing.